 New third-party apps and creative methods allow you to create something far removed from the world of Animoji & Memoji.

-It's not even been a year since the release of the iPhone X with its TrueDepth camera and facial recognition software, and since the phone made its debut, third-party app makers and creators have started to explore the possibilities of TrueDepth.
-This will be of interest to any artists wondering if they can unlock the capabilities of their iPhone X for motion capture work, and produce something more substantive than a nodding chicken head to send to their friends.
+It's been a few years since the release of the iPhone X introduced users to a TrueDepth camera and facial recognition software; with the release of the XR and iPhone 11 Pro, third-party app makers and creators have had more incentives to explore the possibilities of TrueDepth.
+This will be of interest to any artists wondering if they can unlock the capabilities of their iPhone's AR-toolkit for motion capture work, and produce something more substantive than a nodding chicken head to send to their friends.

 The method relies on a DIY mocap helmet with an iPhone X directed at the user’s face, an Xsens MVN system and IKINEMA LiveAction to stream and retarget the motion to your character of choice in Unreal Engine.
-Via this setup, users can act out a scene wherever they are, as Cory will demonstrate at this year's Siggraph - where Digital Arts will be in attendance, FYI.
+Via this setup, users can act out a scene wherever they are, as Cory demonstrate at 2018's Siggraph convention.

-Those interested in facial capture work meanwhile can have a go with Live Face, an app which was recently featured on our sister site Macworld.
-Released by Reallusion in June, this free app feeds facial tracking data directly in real time to a Mac or PC, using your iPhone X as a hotspot, and connecting up to your computer and tracking data points on the face via Wi-Fi.
+Those interested in facial capture work meanwhile can have a go with Live Face, an app which featured on our sister site Macworld.
+Realised by Reallusion, this free app feeds facial tracking data directly in real time to a Mac or PC, using your iPhone as a hotspot, and connecting up to your computer and tracking data points on the face via Wi-Fi.

 It'd be wise to note though that the end data is received and processed by Reallusion's CrazyTalk Animator 3 suite; the app is currently only compatible with this software, meaning anyone without it will have to shell out £84.99/$89.99 on the App store if interested.